Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: A MISDP Reformulation of MAP Estimation for the MMV Problem

-The DML approach for the sparse model in~\eqref{eq:sparseModel} is obtained from~\eqref{prob:MMVL20_original} by choosing the regularization parameter $\rho$ to be zero.
-The problem~\eqref{prob:MMVL20_original} is equivalent to solving the MAP estimation problem~\eqref{prob:MAP_LS} via a brute-force search over the spatial frequency grid in~\eqref{eq:on-grid}.
-Note that, to be consistent with~\eqref{prob:MAP_LS}, $\vect{X}$ is not restricted to have exactly $L$ nonzero rows, i.e., $\norm{\vect{X}}_{2,0} = L$, since the waveforms in~\eqref{prob:MAP_LS} can also attain zero values for any chosen combination of spatial frequencies $\vect{\mu}$.
-However, compared to the DML approach, the MAP estimation in~\eqref{prob:MMVL20_original} can be equivalently reformulated as a MISDP problem due to the additional Tikhonov regularization, and then, its global optimum can be conveniently obtained by a state-of-the-art MISDP solver.
-Problem~\eqref{prob:MMVL20_original} with the $\ell_{2,0}$-norm constraint can be viewed as a generalization of the $\ell_0$-norm constrained LS regression problem for a single measurement, as considered by Pilanci et al. in~\cite{pilanciSparseLearningBoolean2015}, to the MMV case.
-In this paper, we provide a nontrivial extension of Pilanci's MISDP reformulation for the SMV case to the MMV problem~\eqref{prob:MMVL20_original}.
-The regularization parameter $\rho$ is chosen according to~\eqref{eq:rho} if the prior information of the expected power of the source waveforms is known and satisfies the assumption in~\eqref{eq:prior}.
-Otherwise, if training data are available, a suitable value of $\rho$ may be obtained through cross-validation or, more efficiently, with the help of the algorithm unrolling procedure~\cite{mongaAlgorithmUnrollingInterpretable2021}.
-On the other hand, the parameter $\rho$ also has a significant influence on the running time of the two solution approaches for problem~\eqref{prob:MMVL20_original} that will be introduced in Section~\ref{sec:solution}.
-As can be easily observed, a larger value of $\rho$ leads to a better-conditioned problem, which can generally be solved faster.
-Therefore, if no prior information is available, one may simply choose $\rho$ to be as small as possible under a given running time limit, in order to achieve a good approximation of the DML estimator with the efficient solution approaches presented in Section~\ref{sec:solution}.
+The parameter $\rho$ is set via~\eqref{eq:rho} if the source power is known and satisfies the assumption in~\eqref{eq:prior}.
+Otherwise, if training data are available, a suitable $\rho$ may be obtained through cross-validation or, more efficiently, via the algorithm unrolling procedure~\cite{mongaAlgorithmUnrollingInterpretable2021}.
+Also, the parameter $\rho$ has a significant influence on the running time of the two solution approaches for problem~\eqref{prob:MMVL20_original} introduced in Section~\ref{sec:solution}.
+As observed, a larger $\rho$ leads to a better-conditioned problem, which can generally be solved faster.
+Therefore, without prior information, one may choose $\rho$ to be as small as possible under a given running time limit, to achieve a good approximation of the DML estimator with the efficient solution approaches presented in Section~\ref{sec:solution}.

 In the following, we present a simplified derivation of the MISDP reformulation for the MMV case, which, unlike that in~\cite{pilanciSparseLearningBoolean2015}, does not involve the dual problem constructed with the Legendre-Fenchel conjugate.
 Instead, we justify the equivalence of the MISDP reformulation by the concentration with respect to the nuisance parameters in the primal domain.
-First, by introducing additional binary variables~$\bu \in \{0,1\}^K$, the original $\ell_{2,0}$-norm constrained problem in~\eqref{prob:MMVL20_original} can be equivalently represented as the lifted problem
+First, by introducing additional binary variables~$\bu \in \{0,1\}^K$, the original $\ell_{2,0}$-norm constrained problem in~\eqref{prob:MMVL20_original} is equivalently represented as the lifted problem